Updated: Mar 27

 We definitely know that exercise stimulates an endorphin rush which makes people feel good when they complete the exercise, but also it's believed it helps improves somebody's self-image, i.e. what they think about themselves.

 This principle is also quite simple to understand.
-If we feel good about ourselves then we will naturally want to look after ourselves, we will take care to exercise and eat well.
+If we feel good about ourselves, then we will naturally want to look after ourselves, and we will take care to exercise and eat well.

-Sometimes this happens so slowly that we don't realise what is going on until it is too late.
+Sometimes this happens so slowly that we don't realise what is happening until it is too late.